-After Ulbricht created Silk Road in 2011, the site attracted the interest of at least two separate divisions of the Department of Justice:4 the United States Attorney's Offices for the District of Maryland and for the Southern District of New York.
-Throughout the investigations, law enforcement agents knew that the person using Dread Pirate Roberts as his or her Silk Road username had created and managed the site, but they did not know DPR's actual identity.
-In 2012 and 2013, agents from both offices investigated several individuals who the government suspected were operating Silk Road as DPR.
+After Ulbricht created Silk Road in 2011, the site attracted the interest of at least two separate divisions of the Department of Justice:4 the United States government suspected were operating Silk Road as DPR.
 Those individuals included Ulbricht, Anand Athavale, and Mark Karpeles.
 Ultimately, the New York office identified Ulbricht as DPR, but the Maryland office had investigated and later abandoned the theory that either Athavale or Karpeles might have been Dread Pirate Roberts.